Optimal detection of intersections between convex polyhedra: Introduction

 A natural extension of this problem is to consider the effect of preprocessing on the complexity of intersection detection problems.
 In this case, significant improvements are possible in the query time.
 It is worth noting that each object should be preprocessed separately which allows us to work with large families of objects and to introduce new objects without triggering a reconstruction of the whole structure.

 Chazelle and Dobkin~\cite{ChazelleD80,Chazelle1987} were the first to formally define and study this class of problems and provided an algorithm running in $O(\log|P|+\log|Q|)$ time to test the intersection of two convex polygons $P$ and $Q$ in the plane.
 An alternate solution was given by Dobkin and Kirkpatrick~\cite{dobkin1983fast} with the same running time.
 Edelsbrunner~\cite{edelsbrunner1985computing} then used that algorithm as a preprocessing phase to find the closest pair of points between two convex polygons, within the same running time.
 Dobkin and Souvaine~\cite{dobkin1991detecting} extended these algorithms to test the intersection of two convex planar regions with piecewise curved boundaries of bounded degree in logarithmic time.
 These separation algorithms rely on an involved case analysis to solve the problem.
+By parameterizing the boundary of $P$ and $Q$, the problem of determining the closest pair between two polygons can be seen as finding a minimum of a (discrete) bivariate function.
+In an attempt to simplify these algorithms, Demaine and Langerman~\cite{unimodal} presented a detailed analysis of what properties are sufficient in order to be able to compute a minimum of such a function in logarithmic time.

 In Section~\ref{sec:algorithm-plane}, we show an alternate (and hopefully simpler) algorithm to determine if two convex polygons $P$ and $Q$ intersect in $O(\log|P|+\log|Q|)$ time.

 In all these 2D algorithms, preprocessing is unnecessary if the polygon is represented by an array with the vertices of the polygon in sorted order along its boundary.
 In 3D-space (and in higher dimensions) however, the need for preprocessing is more evident as the traditional DCEL representation of the polyhedron is not sufficient to perform fast queries.